 There are two main types of acute leukemia:

-Acute lymphocyte leukemia (ALL) is most prevalent during childhood and early adulthood, but it also is found in adults.
+Acute lymphoblastic leukemia (ALL) is most prevalent during childhood and early adulthood, but it also is found in adults.

 Acute myeloid (or myelogenous) leukemia (AML) occurs more often in adults.

 Myelodysplastic Syndrome (MDS) is a condition in which the bone marrow does not produce enough normal blood cells.
 Some cases of MDS may, over time, progress to acute leukemia.
 Learn more at about myelodysplastic syndrome.

 Myeloproliferative Disorder (MPD), also known as myeloproliferative neoplasia (MPN), is a condition in which the bone marrow makes too many blood cells.
 Sometimes the disease progresses slowly and requires little treatment; other times it develops into acute myeloid leukemia (AML).
 Learn more abut myeloproliferative disorder.

 Chronic leukemia involves an overgrowth of mature blood cells.
 Usually, people with chronic leukemia have enough mature blood cells to prevent serious bleeding and infection.
 Chronic leukemia is found more often in people between ages 40 and 70.
 The main types of chronic leukemia are: